How to Buy Property in Turkey: A Step-By-Step Guide

 Buying Off-Plan Properties in Turkey

 Off-plan properties refer to homes that are still under construction or in the planning stage.
-These projects are especially preferred by property investors because they often offer lower entry prices and flexible payment plans during the construction period.
 Unlike ready properties, the title deed transfer for off-plan purchases usually takes place after the project is completed and delivered.
 Developers usually provide installment options, allowing buyers to spread payments over several months or years until the project is completed.

 Comparison Table: Buying Resale vs Off-Plan Property in Turkey